 - A self-sustaining cluster of dwellings surrounded by concentric arable fields, at distances that all are walkable.
-Outside the arable land or fields is wilderness... - The wilderness is the spatial representation of chaos, evil, be wilderment, danger, madness - · Literally, wylder ness is an old Anglo-Saxon word meaning the lair of the wild beast. - The landschaft, then, was the alternative to danger and evil it represented order, agriculture, protection, civility, the Old Religion, and then the New Religion (Christianity) - In the center of the landschaft was the roland tree that represented the life of this tenuous agricultural community.
+Outside the arable land or fields is wilderness... - The wilderness is the spatial representation of chaos, evil, be wilderment, danger, madness... - · Literally, wylder ness is an old Anglo-Saxon word meaning the lair of the wild beast. - The Landschaft, then, was the alternative to danger and evil it represented order, agriculture, protection, civility, the Old Religion, and then the New Religion (Christianity) - In the center of the landschaft was the roland a tree that represented the life of this tenuous agricultural community.
 It was semi-sacred - an axis mundi for the community - The agricultural land upon which the landschaft resided was owned by a noble.
 Nobles allowed workers or serfs to live on the land in exchange for a portion of crop or military service.
-This arrangement of indentured servitude with minimal rights (if any) was feudalism. - Serfs were the workers tied to the land and the land was owned by nobles. - The life of serfdom was not pleasant.
-The land that the serf lived on was owned by a lord or noble.
-The serf was obligated to work off the debt of being able to live on the land, either by agricultural production or military service the agreement of indentured servitude a.k.a. serfdom. - This arrangement essentially was the feudalism or manorialism of the early Middle Ages - · All these people were serfs (also known as peasants): - ¶ free tenant (peasants or tenant farmers), paid rent to lords, subject to fewer laws, taxed - ¶ villein or cottar paid rent to farmer tied to land, taxed, moved their cottages - serf could not be bought and sold, but could be transferred with the land, taxed, built roads - ¶ shepherd took care of the flocks and lived in low-grade temporary shelter - ¶ slaves no freedoms - · Three types of dwellings in the landscaft: - dwelling an impermanent shelter for a laborer or shepherd - cottage slightly more permanent.
+This arrangement of indentured servitude with minimal rights (if any) was feudalism.
+Serfs were the workers tied to the land and the land was owned by nobles. - · Three types of dwellings in the landscaft: - dwelling an impermanent shelter for a laborer or shepherd - cottage slightly more permanent.
 The cottage could be dismantled and moved - house or homestead a dwelling that was permanent and could be owned apart from the noble.
 If one were lucky enough to hold one (own one), they became a householder - Therefore, spatial position and social position was intimately tied to the landscape, which was adherent to common law